Are You...?: Critical reception

 The episode received highly positive reviews from critics.

 Matt Fowler of IGN, like many other critics, was disappointed in season 6, and wrote "Are You...? does its best to speedboat past that forgettable year and deliver unto us a thrilling and viable endgame to the entire Dexter saga.
 He called the episode a "return to form" and that the episode "has assuaged most of [his] fears and given us some terrific new terrain to explore."
 He concludes his review by writing that "Are You...?" was a well-crafted and promising way to kick start this later season, and it left me with goosebumps and excitement for the rest of this year's story."
 Fowler also praised Jennifer Carpenter's "truly memorable performance that horrifically encapsulated the entire series to date."

-Cory Barker of TV.com agreed that the last season was a "disaster" and formulaic and thought Dexter was on "its last creative legs," but was pleasantly surprised by the episode.
-"The episode was structured really well in that it kept trying to slide back into typical Dexter rhythms—some case of the week, lots of Dexter internal monologuing, etc.—but every time it did, Deb’s concern and curiosity disrupted the proceedings."

 The A.V.
 Club rated the episode an "A−", and agreed the sixth season "represented the death knell of the series, [...] but "Are You...?" represents a different Dexter."
 The reviewer especially praised the opening scene in the church, praising Buck's writing and Hall and Carpenter's performances.
 The review sums up with "Dexter appears to be, at long last, back on his game."
 The episode "lends a momentum that has been absent from the show since season two."

 Drusilla Moorhouse of Zap2it praised the premiere as even better than expected.

-Alan Sepinwall lauded that although he was disillusioned with the sixth season because of the unchanging status quo and thus lack of stakes and danger, "Are You...?" gave him renewed hope for the series and "demonstrates just how much potential "Dexter" was wasting by avoiding consequences or paradigm shifts.
+Alan Sepinwall of HitFix lauded that although he was disillusioned with the sixth season because of the unchanging status quo and thus lack of stakes and danger, "Are You...?" gave him renewed hope for the series and "demonstrates just how much potential "Dexter" was wasting by avoiding consequences or paradigm shifts.
 [It] shakes the series out of the doldrums it's been in for several years now."

 Matt Richenthal of TV Fanatic complained "Dexter had grown stale," and called season 6 "atrocious."
 However, Richenthal called the season 7 premiere "pure tension from beginning to end. [...]
 Just a terrific premiere all around, enough to help me forget all about [season 6]."
 He also praised Hall and Carpenter's acting.

-Jarrett Kruse of Mania wrote "Whatever worries we had about the last two seasons, they are wiped away in as good an opener of a series finale year ever."